A Survey on Automatic Credibility Assessment Using Textual Credibility Signals in the Era of Large Language Models: Additional credibility signals

 The similar relation to credibility can be observed for a low-quality content. \citet{virtualSalt} showed that poor grammar or frequent spelling errors can be a signal of lack of credibility, prompting readers to question the reliability of the information presented. \citet{10.3389/fpsyg.2022.940903} investigated how various editorial elements such as superlatives, clickbaits, boldface and poor grammar affect the quality and credibility of online messages.
 Thus, the quality of the text directly enhances trust in it.

-Various NLP techniques have been developed to rate text quality and, by extension, its credibility. \citet{Mosquera_Moreda_2021} evaluates text by extracting features like contractions, slang, misspellings, emoticons and readability (using the Readability Index).
-It also measures information content through entropy and emotional tone using emotional distance.
-Finally, it applies the Expectation-Maximization (EM) algorithm to cluster texts by informality levels.
+Various NLP techniques have been developed to rate text quality and, by extension, its credibility. \citet{Mosquera_Moreda_2021} evaluated text by extracting features like contractions, slang, misspellings, emoticons and readability (using the Readability Index).
+They also measured information content through entropy and emotional tone using emotional distance and, finally, applied the Expectation-Maximization (EM) algorithm to cluster texts by informality levels.
 The tool obtained a F1 score of 60.6\%.

-In \citet{10.5555/1613715.1613742}, the model combines lexical, syntactic, and discourse features to predict human judgments of text readability.
+In \citet{10.5555/1613715.1613742}, the proposed model combines lexical, syntactic, and discourse features to predict human judgments of text readability.
 It evaluates vocabulary difficulty using unigram language models, syntactic complexity by measuring parse tree height, and discourse relations through annotated markers.
-Additionally, entity coherence is examined by analyzing semantic continuity between sentences.
-When all features are used to feed a linear regression, the accuracy on readability results in 88.88\% .
+Additionally, entity coherence is examined by analysing semantic continuity between sentences.
+When all features are used to feed a linear regression, the accuracy on readability results in 88.88\%.
 The model proposed by \citet{mesgar-strube-2018-neural} uses neural networks to evaluate the quality of the text.
 It captures semantic connections between adjacent sentences by representing sentences as vectors and identifying the most similar states between them.
 The model uses Recurrent Neural Networks to account for word context within sentences and a Convolutional Neural Network to identify patterns of coherence across the text.
 This allows the analysis of sentence-to-sentence transitions to predict the readability with a 97.77\% accuracy.

 For the purpose of text quality classification, datasets of various content types originating in a different sources have been used so far.
 To name a few, \citet{Mosquera_Moreda_2021} used a dataset of 50 Yahoo!
 Answers posts, rated by 6 people in 4 informality level. \citet{10.5555/1613715.1613742} utilized 30 Wall Street Journal articles from the Penn Treebank, rated by college students for readability; and \citet{mesgar-strube-2018-neural} used a dataset of 105 texts human labeled from the British National Corpus and Wikipedia.